strapi/documentation/docusaurus/docs/dev-docs/api/document-service/middlewares.md

 ## Implementing a middleware

-When implementing a middleware there is only one rule you should follow to avoid breaking your application or a user application:
+When implementing a middleware, always return the response from `next()`.
+Failing to do this will break the Strapi application.

 - Return the response from `next()`